-TUNING THE 306 B&R RIG
+TUNING THE H27 B&R RIG

-The easiest method for tuning the B&R rig is to perform step one as follows before the mast is stepped, with it lying aft side up on two sawhorses (one at each end).
+The easiest method for tuning the B&R rig is to perform step one as follows before the mast is stepped, with it lying aft side down on two sawhorses.
 Begin with all rigging slack.
 If the mast is already stepped, loosen all the rigging, and then proceed to step one.

 - 1. Start with all the rigging slack.
 Then induce the mast bend by tightening the reverse diagonals (diamonds).
 Measure the bend by tensioning a line or the main halyard between the masthead and the gooseneck.
-The maximum amount of bend should be no more than 67 (152 mm) for the standard rig and no more than 27 (50 mm) for the furling mast measured perpendicular from the aft face of the mast to the halyard at the deepest part of the bend.
+The maximum amount of bend should be no more than 1% of the length of "P" for the standard rig and no more than 2" [50mm] for the furling mast.
+Measured perpendicular from the aft face of the mast to the halyard at the deepest part of the bend.
 It can be less than that based on the sail shape and your own preference.
 The bend should also be evenly distributed along the mast to give a smooth shape.
 Keep in mind that bending a furling mast may make it more difficult to furl and will not do much to flatten the sail as in a standard rig.
 It is very important that the mast also be straight from side to side at this time.
-Tighten or loosen the diagonals or the reverse diagonals to achieve this. - 2.
+Tighten or loosen the reverse diagonals to achieve this. - 2.
 Step the mast with all shrouds attached but with the turnbuckles completely loosened (if the mast was not already stepped). - 3.
-Attach the jib halyard to a cleat on the bow to support the mast in a raked position (the masthead should be about 2-1/2 behind the step).
-Attach the verticals and tighten them until you can just see the hole for the cotter pin in the
+Attach the jib halyard to a cleat on the bow to support the mast in a raked position (the masthead should be about 2'-0" [~6cm] behind the step).
+Attach the verticals and tighten them until you can just see the hole for the cotter pin in the turnbuckle.

-- turnbuckle.
 Tighten the jib halyard until you can attach the forestay.
-At this point the masthead should be raked so that a weight hung on the main halyard hangs about 1, behind the mast step. - 4.
+At this point the masthead should be raked so that a weight hung on the main halyard hangs about 1' behind the mast step. - 4.
 Use the main halyard to check that the mast is centered from side to side.
 Pull it tight and mark the halyard next to the verticals chainplate.
 Now do the same to the other side to see if the marks line up.
 If not, tighten and/or loosen the verticals until the marks line up.
 Once the masthead is centered, begin tightening the verticals until the turnbuckles are approximately half closed.
 While tightening the verticals you may notice the bend in the mast increasing.
-Now you can tighten the lowers which will tend to straighten the lower part of the mast.
-Be sure to tighten port and starboard sides evenly. - 5.
-Now you should tighten the headstay until it is approximately half closed as well.
-This should induce the appropriate amount of headstay tension.
-Never use anything more than a pair of wrenches to tighten your rigging.
-If you use an extended piece of pipe on the handle of a wrench you can over tighten the rigging and do damage to the mast or rigging. - 6.
-The final test is to go sailing in 10-15 knots of wind.
-First, adjust the tension in the shrouds.
-If when sailing upwind, the shrouds on the leeward side are slack then tighten them to remove about half the slack keeping note of the number of turns.
-Then tack and do the same to the other side.
-Do this until you are happy with the tension and the leeward side does not get loose when the boat is heeled.
-Now sight up the mast to be sure it is still relatively straight from side to side.
-If it is not then adjust to appropriate rigging to correct it.
+Now you can tighten the lowers, which will tend to straighten the lower part of the mast.
+Be sure to tighten port and starboard sides evenly.